 An easy question to ask when considering what you can and cannot eat - did it grow that way?
 If the answer is yes, it's a yes for clean eating.

 What we ingest SHOULD be digested and used for nutrition.
 What we ingest that does not get digested, we store.
 This can, in return, lead to many health issues we see today.
-Crossroads has formulated key products to support healthy digestion by providing key enzymes and probiotics for proper digestion and gut health that is required, even on a clean eating plan.
+We've formulated key products to support healthy digestion by providing key enzymes and probiotics for proper digestion and gut health that is required, even on a clean eating plan.